 In 1929, they moved the business to Chicago, where they lived at 930 Ashland Ave, River Forest.

-In 1934, Franklin died of kidney disease, aged 51, and was buried in a mausoleum on Milky Way Farm (his wife had his body moved to Chicago a few years later.)
-Ethel took over running the company until the mid 1960s.
+In 1934, Franklin died of kidney disease, aged 51, and was buried in a mausoleum on Milky Way Farm.
+Ethel took over running the farm

 In 1935, to cheer herself up, Ethel bought a 1935 Duesenberg Model SJ Town Car for $20,000 US.
 She had the horsepower custom-increased from 265 to 320.
 That got her from 0 to 100 miles per hour in 17 seconds.